-The second photograph is an extreme close-up of bruting on the girdle edge of this diamond.
-While the photograph shows the small fractures left by the bruting process from a top down perspective.
+The photograph in the middle is an extreme close-up of bruting on the girdle edge of this diamond.
+The photograph on the upper right shows small fractures left by the bruting process from a top down perspective.

 As you can see, the bruted girdle edge of a diamond leaves a lot to be desired.
 Of course, it's also not likely that you'll spend a lot of time studying the girdle edge.
 In other words, deciding what type of girdle edge you prefer is largely a matter of preference.

 Although that may be true, I definitely prefer the cleaner look of a faceted girdle edge.
-If for no other reason than it seems like the diamond cutter took the time to finish things properly.
+After all, it makes it seem like the cutter took the time to finish things properly.